ml6team/fondant/docs/component_spec.md

     default: bar
 ```

 These arguments are passed in when the component is instantiated.
-Notice that we are not passing the
-default argument specified above.
-You could override the default value in the component spec by passing
-it as an argument to the component.
+If an argument is not explicitly provided, the default value will be used instead if available.```
 ```python
 from fondant.pipeline import ComponentOp